 4. In general, PhD candidates are assigned to a project/research based on their declared project preferences, provided acceptance by the group leader.

 The committee monitors the quality and progress of the PhD project; the committee's task is to advise and help the PhD candidate, to determine success and sort out potential disagreements between the PhD student and the supervisor.
 The committee can be contacted whenever appropriate.
 The first meeting should take place within the first three months of the PhD, followed by - at least - annual meetings.
 For these subsequent meetings, the PhD candidate fills in an evaluation form and prepares a brief report (approximately 2 pages in English) on the progress of his/her work and future plans.
 The meetings have to be announced to the LGSA coordinator.
 Evaluation forms are available at the coordination office.
 A signed copy of the evaluation form and the written report must be forwarded.
-It is the responsibility of the PhD candidate to call in thesis committee meetings on time.
+It is the responsibility of the PhD candidate to call in TAC meetings on time.

 The PhD candidates at the FLI elect three speakers as their representatives.
 The PhD candidates also elect a Dean of PhD candidates from the pool of FLI group leaders.
 The Dean serves as a contact person for organization, personal problems and any matter that the supervisory committee cannot solve.